 This tutorial has been rewritten (2017) to use much simpler language than the original tutorial.
 The original tutorial is linked here if you want it.

-New topas commands (2020) that will be available in future releases mean that parametric fitting is now as easy as fitting a single data set.
+New topas commands that will be available in future releases mean that parametric fitting is now as easy as fitting a single data set.
 The first version of this tutorial needed an INP file that was 25,660 lines long.
 This version uses an INP file 11983 lines long and the latest way of doing things needs ~400 lines!
-Go here for the newer tutorial, but be warned that it won’t run on current topas releases.
+Go here to see the newer tutorial, but be warned that it won’t run on current topas releases.